John-Abbott-College/6A6-Notes/assignments/Assignment3.md

 #### Commands

-All the commands should be bound to the UI element that calls it (Button or Text).
+All the commands should be bound to the UI element that calls it (Button or Text Entry).
 The Commands should handle errors and raise the event `UnknownError` in case of an exception.

 - `MarkAsFavoriteCommand(ObservableMessage email)`

+  - This method replaces the `SwipeView` event handler for marking an email as favourite.
-  - Mark a given email as favorite/ not favourite
+  - Mark a given email as favourite/ not favourite
-  - You should test it to ensure the UI is refreshed after an email is marked as favorite
+  - You should test it to ensure the UI is refreshed after an email is marked as favourite
   - Should raise `EmailNotFoundError` if the provided email is not found in the list of emails.
+  - **UPDATE APR 24:**  Call the `emailService.SearchByStringAsync()` first before changing the flag of the `ObservableMessage`.

 - `MarkAsReadCommand(ObservableMessage email)`